K-eyLab/Operation-Feed-Back/README.md

 A Bag of Nails with Support Label

 [Main Course]
-Mouth Gag with Mic
+Cheese with Nails

 [Side Dishes]
 Enquiry | Question Marks|  ?
 Disapproval | X

 [Drink]
-Tears
-Saliva
-salt, fatty oils, and over 1,500 different proteins
+In need of a drink, try to cry or swallow your own saliva.
+I'm sure you have enough.
 ———

 [Mouth Gag Napkin]
 Print Out on Napkin
 Bon Appetite

+[Dresscode]
+Mouth Gag with Mic

 Table 1 Block K
 Print Out on Tablecloth